 In the case of Los Angeles, using the state average utility rate of $0.17/kWh and comparing that to the LCOE of $0.08/kWh, we see that solar energy makes financial sense, and you would save a significant amount of money over the lifetime of your panels.

 To see how your state compares when it comes to residential solar, you can check out our interactive grid parity map.
 You can even adjust the cost of solar panels to reflect falling prices.
 If your state hasn’t reached grid parity yet, you can see at what “cost per watt” it does.
 If you live in Canada, we have a map for you too.

 You can easily see how critical the federal investment tax credit of 30% has been in stimulating the growth of the residential solar market.
 Just try switching it off with our interactive map and see what happens when there is no ITC.
 It’s helped residential solar take off in many locations.
-Fortunately, the ITC was recently extended through 2019, after which it will be gradually phased out over the following three years.

 Remember, any additional state or municipal incentives will only improve the profitability of solar where you live.